 Canada Day Celebrations

-Things to Do on Canada Day:
+Things to do for Canada Day: Reflect and Learn

 Listen to and learn about the stories of Indigenous Peoples in Canada

 This animated web series written by Anishinaabe Elder Dr. David Courchene, directed by Indigenous filmmaker, Erica Daniels of Peguis First Nation, and created by Manitoba’s Peg City Pictures Inc. tells the stories of Indigenous Peoples in their own voices.

 Learn about the Residential School System first-hand from Residential School Survivors, Elders, Knowledge Keepers, artists and leaders from nations across the country through this educational video program hosted by the National Centre for Truth and Reconciliation in September of 2020. https://nctr.ca/education/every-child-matters/

 Read the reports from the Truth and Reconciliation Commission of Canada.

 Reflect on the impact of residential schools on Canada’s history, and what we can do to continue working towards reconciliation.